 Behaviour Review Meetings are held when the school has more significant concerns about the behaviour of a pupil.
 They are not sanctions in themselves.
-They are, however, a formal, high-level review of pupil conduct and are held separately to the usual pastoral discussions with parents.
+However they are a formal, high-level review of pupil conduct and are held separately to the usual pastoral discussions with parents.
 They may be called following an isolated, serious incident or as a result of a concerning pattern of behaviour.

 A Behaviour Review Meeting is called to enable pastoral staff (normally a combination of Tutor, Head of Year, Housemaster/Mistress, Head of Tier, and Deputy Head) to meet with the parents and the pupil to attempt to understand the behaviour and, in most cases, to agree the actions required to ensure improvement and guide future behaviour.
-In accordance with our commitment to the role of positive dialogue in relation to behavioural change, Behaviour Review Meetings play an important role in ensuring that any punishment is accompanied by additional supportive measures whenever possible.
+Behaviour Review Meetings play an important role in ensuring that any punishment is accompanied by additional supportive measures whenever possible.